gazebosim/gz-sim/tutorials/joint_controller.md

 For this let's use the previously discussed SDF file.

-1) Adding the JointPositionController plugin to SDF.
+1) Replace the JointController plugin with the JointPositionController plugin in  SDF file.

 ```xml
 <plugin